nathanypark1/ghana/site_visit.md

 ![site visit shea fruit](/images/site_visit_shea_fruit.png)

-*It was shea fruit harvest season when we arrived and I was able to snack on them quite a bit.
-I've heard of shea in skin care product in the US, but was never able to try the actual fruit.
-They were delicious.*
+*It was shea fruit harvest season when we arrived and I was able to snack on them often.
+I've heard of shea butter in skin care products in the US, but I had never actually tasted the fruit.
+They were really buttery and very good.*

 ![site visit jollof](/images/site_visit_jollof.png)

 *I ate a lot of dafaduka (what they call jollof in the north) during site visit.
 It's kind of like bibimbap as you can put anything you want in it and mix.
-Sure there are the usual ingredients you put in it, but really it just whatever is available.
-Also, my community sells fried fish everywhere.*
+Sure, there are the usual ingredients you put in it, like tomatoes and pepeprs, but really it's just whatever is available.
+Also, my community sells fried fish everywhere.
+Fish and beans will be my primary source of protein for the next 2 years.*

 ![site visit chicken](/images/site_visit_chicken.png)

 *It's customary to slaughter a chicken for a guest in Ghana, so Hizikil and I ate this guy.
-I was only able to eat a little of it because we had a huge meal right before eating him.*
+I was only able to eat a little of him because we had a huge meal right before.*